iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 4 reviews"/>
 </p>

+> It is extremely good, people need to know how to protect themselves from this coronavirus.<br> :date: __2020-11-19 07:13:23__

 > I don't mind if it runs in the background, just let me hide the persistent notification.
 I don't need it to tell me it's running, I've already accepted the terms and agree to all the permissions.<br> :date: __2020-11-08 02:23:07__